Exhibitions

 When Clothes Become Our Friends is a curated journey for wearer participants.
 An adventure through 4 stages led by Jennifer Whitty and Karishma Singh Kelsey.

-Provocation: Imagine a world where we understood how deeply life is lived in clothes.
+Provocation: Imagine a world where we understand how deeply life is lived in clothes.
 If we accept our clothes as friends, who enrich our lives, how would it change our behaviour with our clothes?
 How would we speak to them, & care for them?
 What kind of compliments would we give each other if our clothes had feelings and could hear us?
 We simply ask for you to join us, in your clothed body, with an open mind, heart, and spirit.

 Hopes and Aspirations: These series of actions aim to help us profoundly rethink and recalibrate our relationship to fashion, at a time when the logic of the linear, industrial system is failing us all on a monumental scale - limiting our ability to feel, think and be with our clothes.
 We hope to build practices based on joy, and care to enable us to use new words, create new stories and forge new relationships with and through our clothing.

-Stage 1: Wearers sign up at the Library entrance at any time for a personalized Clothing-Friendship Programme with the Clothing Support Workers .
+Stage 1: Wearers sign up at the Library entrance for a personalised Clothing-Friendship Programme with the Clothing Support Workers .
 This will take the form of an interactive clothing/treasure- hunt across the library.
 Wearers will be assigned a particular role and will be given a menu of options to guide their experience.
 They will be asked to act, do, find and interact with other wearers in the library, to document their key insights as part of their transformative journey of unlearning, relearning, and becoming friends with clothes.
 Clothing Support Workers will guide and support workers throughout the library and capture key insights to share in the Event Space.

 Stage 2: Listen to the Clothes Speak: Unlearning, Relearning, and Becoming Through Clothing.
-A follow up series of speculative fun, imaginative activities that will amplify and deepen the work begun as part of the Clothing-Friendship Programme as we continue to explore the wisdom of the clothing that lies quietly on our bodies .
+A follow-up series of speculative fun, imaginative activities that will amplify and deepen the work begun as part of the Clothing-Friendship Programme as we continue to explore the wisdom of the clothing that lies quietly on our bodies.
 We will collectively share insights from the interactive clothing/treasure- hunt.
 In teams, participants will be given prompts and tools, to create speculative scenarios to forge new relationships across the human-non-human world.
 Aim: We will create a tapestry of new language, vocabulary & tools to share that will deepen our relationship with our clothing friends.

-Stage 3: Karishma Singh Kelsey guides you towards reconnection and remembering through the meditative art of dressing as a form of conscious creative expression to self.
+Stage 3: Karishma Singh Kelsey guides you towards reconnection and remembering through the meditative art of dressing as a form of conscious creative expression of self.
 How to Prepare for the Workshop Easy!
-Bring those favourite pieces that need a refresh, that bold item you’ve been too shy to wear, or something you wish you loved but don’t—yet!, clothes you have always hoped you could wear but have shied away from.
+Bring those favourite pieces that need a refresh, that bold item you’ve been too shy to wear, or something you wish you loved but don’t—yet, clothes you have always hoped you could wear but have shied away from.
 Come dressed as your most creative self and bring a journal and pen.
-The Journey Begins (30 minutes): Introduction to Style Activism and the Miraculous Me Manifesto, Ancestral acknowledgments, and grounding meditation, connecting us to our clothes.
+The Journey Begins (30 minutes): Introduction to Style Activism and the Miraculous Me Manifesto, Ancestral acknowledgements, and grounding meditation, connecting us to our clothes.
 Phase 2 Colours of the Soul (30 minutes): Interactive exploration.
 Colour as a superpower.
 Phase 2.3: Your Body as Your Canvas (30 minutes) Give yourself permission to embrace your unique style.
 Focus on creativity as a birthright and personal style as a medium for authentic self-expression, driven by intuition and spirit.

 Research Workshop with Auckland Libraries Staff